leods92/living-on-hue/README.md

 - Node (js) (tested on Node 8)
 - A terminal app (tested it on Terminal.app for macOS running zsh)

-Download this repository into a file.
+Download this repository into a directory.

 To install, in your favorite shell console:
-- Change the directory to the repository
+- Change the directory to the repository directory on your machine
 - Run `npm install`

 ## How to run